claudiuconstantin/forest-time-jekyll/_posts/2017-04-08-i-do-it-anyway.markdown

 icon: lightbulb-o
 ---

-I am not in the mood for cooking today.
+I am not in the mood to cook today.
 It takes much time, and I could  **do something productive** instead.

 *But I do it anyway.*

-I am not in the mood for studying Danish today.
+I am not in the mood to study Danish today.
 I could **spend the entire tomorrow to do all** the assignments at once.

 *But I do it anyway.*